murilobellatini/murilobellatini/README.md

 #### GenAI-Enhanced Solutions

-- **SegmentStyler**: Imagine typing "velvet seat cushion on a modern chair" and getting a precise 3D model of just the cushion part — that's what this tool excels at.
-It's perfect for anyone in Architecture or Interior Design who wants to quickly visualize design ideas.
+- **SegmentStyler**: Imagine typing "velvet seat cushion on a modern chair" and you get a full 3D model of the chair where specifically the cushion part is styled according to your description.
+This tool is perfect for anyone in Architecture or Interior Design who wants to quickly visualize design ideas.
 Explore the code: [SegmentStyler](https://github.com/MaximilianWinter/SegmentStyler).
 - **AI Eye Scan**: We've developed an AI model that can create and analyze eye images to identify health issues.
 This project paves the way for **Automated Health Reports** and deeper insights into eye conditions.
 Explore the code: [mlmi-oct-diffusion](https://github.com/murilobellatini/mlmi-oct-diffusion).
 - **News Sorter**: Ever wanted to sort a pile of newspapers with just a click?
 That's what this tool is all about.
 Using traditional machine learning techniques like word vectors, it classifies articles without needing powerful computing resources.
 Perfect for journalists or news enthusiasts on a budget.
 Explore the code: [newspapers-text-mining](https://github.com/murilobellatini/newspapers-text-mining).